15 Fun and Engaging Trade Show Booth Game Ideas

 General draw lots

-You can set up a general drawing for your booth in many different ways.
+This interactive trade contest can be set up in many different ways.
 For instance, you can ask attendees to sign up for your drawing by providing their contact information or business card.
-Alternatively, you can utilize social media and encourage participants to share or like your company’s page to enter the contest.
+You can also utilize social media and encourage participants to share or like your company’s page to enter the contest.

 Pro Tip: To increase your chances of getting attendees to stop by your booth, consider offering multiple prizes in the drawing.
-This can include free products, branded swag, or other enticing rewards.
+This can include promotional items, branded swag, or other enticing rewards.

 8. Augmented Reality Games

-Another fun and engaging game idea for your next trade show is to set up an augmented reality (AR) game in your booth.
+Another engaging idea for your next trade show is to set up an augmented reality (AR) game in your booth.
 With AR games, visitors can interact with the physical world around them while also enjoying a digital experience.

 AR provides many possibilities at a trade show (if you have the budget), as it can be used to create custom games based on your brand’s message and image.
-Some possible AR game ideas include virtual treasure hunts throughout the event space.
+Some possible game ideas include AR scavenger hunts throughout the event space.
 Or, you can create AR photo booths where visitors can take and post selfies and receive branded gifts as a reward.

-Pro Tip: The best AR games at trade shows often merge the digital and physical worlds in a fun and meaningful way.
-If possible, try to get a feel for the event layout before you develop a game.
+Pro Tip: The best AR games at trade shows are often those that merge the digital and physical worlds in a fun and meaningful way.
+If possible, try to get a feel for the event layout beforehand.

 9. “Name that Tune”

-Suppose you want to attract booth visitors who have a good sense of humor and like to be challenged, “name that tune” is a great option.
-This game works by playing short clips of popular songs and then asking players to guess the title and artist of each tune – within a set time limit.
+If you want to attract people who have a good sense of humor and enjoy being challenged, “Name That Tune” is a great option.
+This game works by playing short clips of popular songs and then asking players to guess the title and artist of each tune, within a set time limit.

-To make this game even more engaging, consider displaying the song clips on a large monitor or screen in your booth.
+To make this fun trade show game even better, consider displaying the song clips on a large monitor or screen in your booth.
 This will encourage more visitors to try their luck at this fun game.

-Pro Tip: To maximize the number of people who stop by your booth, consider offering small prizes or discounts for players who score the most points.
+Pro Tip: To maximize foot traffic, consider offering small prizes or discounts for players who score the most points.

 10. Putt-Putt Golf